The mitigating diet can help alleviate joint torment and lessen aggravation.

 Eggs are an excellent source of protein, and the egg yolk contains vitamin D.

-2016 review stated that vitamin D could limit the process of inflammation due to its effects on the immune system.
+A 2016 review stated that vitamin D could limit the process of inflammation due to its effects on the immune system.
 The report also noted that people with RA had lower vitamin D levels than other people studied.

 Add turmeric to scrambled eggs for an extra anti-inflammatory boost.
 Turmeric is rich in a compound called curcumin, which studies suggest can help manage oxidative and inflammatory conditions.